When to plant Tomatoes in Jackson County, KY

 Jackson County, Kentucky is in USDA Hardiness Zone 6b.
 The average last spring frost is April 17 and first fall frost is October 23.

-Jackson County County sits in USDA Zone 6b.
+Jackson County sits in USDA Zone 6b.
 Tomatoes grows reliably in zones 3a through 11b, so it's a good fit here.

-Can Tomatoes grow in Jackson County County's climate?
+Can Tomatoes grow in Jackson County's climate?

 Your Jackson County Garden Planner — Free